 According to the American Gastroenterological Association, around 10–15% of people with ulcerative colitis will need a colectomy.

-Some natural remedies may help manage the symptoms of ulcerative colitis.
-These include dietary measures, including the use of probiotics.
+Some home care strategies and remedies may help manage the symptoms of ulcerative colitis.

 The possible complications of ulcerative colitis can range from a lack of nutrients to potentially fatal bleeding from the rectum.